Aquaculture: copper alloy fish cages

 Copper alloy mesh allows pens to maintain their shape better in strong ocean waves and currents.
 The resulting improvement in pen volumes prevents fish crowding and helps maintain high oxygenation that ultimately improves yields.
 The mesh also possesses high mechanical strength and formability, which are essential in the manufacturing of effective marine aquaculture containment structures.

 4) Improves fish health and production

 Copper alloy mesh limits the costs, fish stress and nuisance of net changes.
 The increased water exchange and dissolved oxygen compared to other materials improves fish health and growth.
 Feeding costs can be reduced by 15%.
-The habitat for parasites and pathogens that infect fish is also much reduced.

 5) Reduces maintenance